 Adjustable Trailer Hitch Ball Mount

-An adjustable trailer hitch ball mount is really an accessory to the receiver hitch.
+An adjustable receiver hitch ball mount is really an accessory to the receiver hitch.
 It can be referred to simply as a “hitch”, but it is meant to be installed into the receiver tube and serves as the connection point for the trailer.
 Because adjustable hitches are often multipurpose in nature, they are often referred to as “multi-fit hitches.”

 How to Choose the Best Adjustable Hitch for Your Setup

 If you want to buy the right adjustable hitch (that is, a proper adjustable ball mount), you need to select one that fits all of your trailers – boat, camper, utility trailer, etc. You also need to ensure that it’s a good fit for your vehicle.
-Generally, adjustable trailer hitches are reserved for larger vehicles, such as pickup trucks, 4x4s, SUVs and full-size vans.
+Generally, adjustable receiver hitches are reserved for larger vehicles, such as pickup trucks, 4x4s, SUVs and full-size vans.